-Collegiallity Rule 1: No caucuses, in-groups, back-room deals, quid pro quo, hidden agendas, grudges.
+Collegiality Rule 1: No caucuses, in-groups, back-room deals, quid pro quo trades, hidden agendas, grudges, personal attacks.

-Disagreeableness Rule 2: All proposals must be “option-rich and evidence-based”, and must be subject to scrutiny.
+Disagreeableness Rule 2: All proposals must be both “option-rich” and “evidence-based”, and must be subject to scrutiny.

-Disagreeableness Rule 3: If a Board member has an idea or evidence or concern, it is the member’s duty to raise it.
+Disagreeableness Rule 3: If a group’s member has an idea or evidence or concern, it is the member’s duty to raise it.